Chris0317SRQ/ChrisRocket/index.md

 ## Autumn, 2022

 ### Apply for NTHU and NYCU
 My math, science, and English score in the practice exam of GSAT is always 1%~2% nationally.
 Nonetheless, I could no longer afford the exam pressure and was admitted by NCKU in December.
 Therefore, I accept admission to NCKU.
 Nevertheless, after auditing a class and communicating with the school, I regretted the decision.
-I think NCKU doesn't care about students, lacks innovation, and is a closed learning environment.
+In fact, NCKU doesn't care about students, lacks innovation, and is a closed learning environment.
 Thus, I am planning on transferring to other schools.

+In conclusion, never choose NCKU if you have a better choice.